Kaanwoj/shinyTWIN/README.md

 # shinyTWIN
-A Shiny app for visualizing, estimating and simulating the time-window-of-integration (TWIN) model
+A Shiny App for visualizing, simulating and estimating the Time-Window of integration (TWIN) model